microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 1 - Add Completed Checkbox.md

 <br/>

 #### 2. Create a Context Processor to Pass the Current Date to the User Interface
 Per the acceptance criteria above there is a requirement to display the due date of the task in a friendly format underneath the name of the task as well as understand if the due date is past due or in the future.
 To support this requirement, we will need to update the app to pass the current date to the user interface.
 We could continue to do this through the flask global module  `g` in a similar way that we pass the other variables, but for the sake of this exercise we wanted to show you another way to pass variables to the user interface.
 We will do this through context processors.
-To enable this we first need to create a new file called `context_processors.py` in the `app` folder.
+To enable this we first need to create a new file called `context_processors.py` in the folder where your `app.py` file is located.
 Add the following code to the file:

 ```python
 from datetime import datetime